 - Dental insurance can be expensive and many policies do not pay out for the full cost of private treatment.
 For example, dental insurance policies from Simplyhealth and Dencover cap the cost of treatment at 50% and 55% respectively at a private dental clinic.
 If you're looking for fully comprehensive cover for private treatment consider a dental payment plan.

-- All of the policies we looked have a one- to six-month qualifying period during which you can't claim for treatment.
+- All of the policies we looked have a one- to six-month qualifying period during which you can't claim for routine treatment.

 - Cover for cancer is just on a one-off basis.
 If you've already had mouth cancer this would be excluded from the policy.